 Use Redis to check if the meaning of a query matches a past one (e.g., "Open bugs" = "Show my bugs").

-If change the architecture from the sequential execution to the parallel execution, it can drastically reduce the latency in AI agentic systems.
+If you change the architecture from the sequential execution to the parallel execution, it can drastically reduce the latency in AI Agentic systems.

 Traditional Sequential Execution Workflow